The Mae Hong Son Loop: 4,088 Curves, 8 Days, Zero Regrets

 The Towns

 Pai is a famous backpacker town, which sounds like a red flag but isn't.
 It's popular because it works.
 The infrastructure is perfect for slowing down — hot springs 8km south, a canyon that looks like it belongs in Utah, waterfalls, a night market, coffee shops run by people who moved here and never left.
+Give it two nights.
+Everyone who gave it one night wishes they'd given it two.

 Mae Sariang gets rushed through on the way back to Chiang Mai.
 Don't.
 It's a market town with Burmese-influenced food, an old quarter worth walking, and views across the Salween River to Myanmar.

-The Bike
+The Guesthouses

 Practical Notes